GET IN TOUCH

 Step 4: Provide Documentation and Track Processing

-After payment or settlement, taxpayers must retain all documentation showing the transaction details.
-Taxpayers should retain copies of receipts, confirmation numbers, and correspondence for future reference.
+After payment or settlement, taxpayers must retain all documentation showing the transaction details, including receipts, confirmation numbers, and correspondence.
 The Tax Commission reviews payment verification before initiating the withdrawal process.
+If payment is made in certified funds, the lien can be released the same day.
+For other payment methods, such as standard checks, the Commission waits 30 days for the payment to fully process before issuing the withdrawal.

 Step 5: Obtain Official Confirmation of Withdrawal

-When the lien is withdrawn, the Utah State Tax Commission sends formal documentation to both the taxpayer and the county recorder’s office.
-This action removes the lien from the public record and restores clear ownership of the affected property.
-Taxpayers should check local property records to ensure that the withdrawal is appropriately documented and visible.
+When the lien is withdrawn, the Utah State Tax Commission sends formal documentation to the taxpayer and the district court.
+This action removes the lien from active enforcement status.
+Taxpayers should be aware that the withdrawn lien will still appear in public records as set aside.
+Checking court records ensures the withdrawal is properly documented before proceeding with any property transactions.

 Step 6: Update Credit and Financial Records